 I am Zimbabwean but I spent last year on foreign exchange in Germany, can I apply?

 - The UWC Zimbabwe National Committee is expected to send students who will represent Zimbabwe on their UWC campuses.
 We recognise that there is a rich diversity of ways that students engage with and represent Zimbabwe, so we consider all students on a case by case basis, rather than having strict rules about citizenship or residency.
 That being said, if you are resident in another country at the time of applications, you should approach the National Committee of your current country, as they will be more likely to consider you for UWC.
-Starting from 2019, you might also consider the UWC Global Selection Programme, which does not have residency/nationality requirements.
+You might also consider the UWC Global Selection Programme, which does not have residency/nationality requirements.

 I applied last year but I did not get in.
 Can I apply again?